DJZOMBIE030/Basic-Gun/README.md

 Cool Video: https://www.youtube.com/watch?v=CFRhGnuXG-4

 I realized I've seen them in other people's code after I learned about them and I always wondered "Why?" (again...; never bothering to find an answer lol).
 It's just for readability (and can prevent errors from occurring).
-To be honest, huge indentation never bothered me that much.
+To be honest, huge indentation/deep nesting never bothered me that much.
 This did make my code more pleasant on the eyes though.
 I HOPE I have finally fixed everything.
 Though, it's been pretty fun learning this stuff (pretty fun learning how bad my code is lol; I even wondered why I used :FindFirstChild() the way I did in some spots...).